 25. Convey roof water and surface water in accordance with the Redlands Planning Scheme Policy 9 Chapter 6 - Stormwater Management to:

 To a lawful point of discharge being the proposed detention basin, proposed bio basin and proposed stormwater management areas as shown on the approved ROL Plan.

-Prior to on maintenance or Council approval of the Survey Plan, whichever is the sooner.
+Survey Plan, whichever is the sooner.
 Ongoing condition.